bbglab/oncodrivefml/docs/source/configuration.rst

   - ``stops_function = 'random_choice'``: associates the indel to a value that is
     a *random value* between all the possible stop scores in the gene

+In addition, the :ref:`score sections <config score>` of the configuration file needs to contain two new parameters:

+mean_to_stop_function
+  When analysing a certain gene, OncodriveFML might need to score an indel according to the value of the stops in the gene.
+  It might happen that the number of stops is 0 or is below a certain threshold.
+  In such cases, OncodriveFML uses the function specified in ``mean_to_stop_function`` parameter to assign a score from the mean value of all the stops in the gene.

+  .. only:: html

+     Download the :download:`IPython notebook <_static/ScoresFunction.html>` that
+     has been created with the functions computed for *CADD1.0* and *CADD1.3*, or :ref:`see it <nb scoresfunct>`.

+minimum_number_of_stops
+  When analysing a certain gene, OncodriveFML gets all the scores associated with the mutations that produce a stop in that gene.
+  ``minimum_number_of_stops`` indicates the minimum number of stops that a gene is required to have in order to avoid using the function above.

+.. attention:: These parameters must also be adjusted for each scores file.

 .. _config settings:

 Settings